 For each PDU session, if the PDU Session Expected UE Activity Behaviour IE is included in the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall, if supported, handle this information as specified in TS 23.501 [9].

+If the NR ProSe Authorized IE is contained in the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall, if supported, update its ProSe authorization information for the UE accordingly.
+If the NR ProSe Authorized IE includes one or more IEs set to "not authorized", the NG-RAN node shall, if supported, initiate actions to ensure that the UE is no longer accessing the relevant service(s).

 Interactions with RRC Inactive Transition Report procedure: